shmuir/california-fire-AQI/README.md

 The goal of this project is to become more comfortable working with environmental and spatial data in Python by using air quality and fire data to look at the effects of the Thomas Fire in Santa Barbara County.
 This includes:

-1. Reading in the various datasets
+1. Reading in Landsat data, fire shapefiles, and time-series data.
-2. Plotting the extent of the Thomas Fire in Santa Barbara County, CA in 2017
+2. Plotting the extent of the Thomas Fire in Santa Barbara County, CA in 2017 and visualizing the burn scar.
-3. Analyzing differences in the Air Quality Index (AQI) over 2017-2018 as a time series plot
+3. Analyzing differences in the Air Quality Index (AQI) over 2017-2018 as a time series plot.

 ### Data Citations